celinazan/Project-Group-27/README.md

 Place the spells, learned spells etc cards in a square like in the sketch

 Make the spells, learned spells etc cards not clickable on entire screen, limit their width

+Figure out what and how to save to backend